kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

    EOF
    ```

-2. To call the endpoints, send `GET` requests to the HttpBin Service and the sample Function:
+2. To call the endpoints, send `GET` requests to the HttpBin Services:

     ```bash
     curl -ik -X GET https://multiple-service-example.$DOMAIN_TO_EXPOSE_WORKLOADS/headers